Tyrrrz/Tyrrrz.me/data/blog/planning-my-life-with-evernote/Post.md

 ![The week plan](Week-plan.png)

 Once the week plan is made, it becomes the only note I look at throughout the week.
 I don't have to care about anything else because all the information I need is consolidated within this plan.
-Should I want to know more about a specific task or event I planned -- I can click on the internal link I inserted and it will take me to the corresponding note.
+Should I want to know more about a specific task or event I planned -- I can click on the internal link I inserted and navigate to the corresponding note.

 As I routinely come back to the week plan, I cross out the items I have completed and move the corresponding notes to trash so that they don't appear in the next planning phase.